bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1104_type_casting.md

 ## Conclusion
 Great job, if you've understood what type casting is finally.
-It is somewhat similar to optionals right?
+It is somewhat similar to optionals, right?
 You've learn two ways convert types.
-One is upcasting, `as`, which always works because you are going up to super class and you getting rid of properties and methods.
-The other way downcasting which is become more specific, but as you've seen it may work and may not work.
+One is upcasting with `as`, which always works because you are going up to super class and you getting rid of properties and methods.You've also learned downcasting which converts  object to more specifc classes.
+However, as you've seen it may work and may not work.
 Therefore you use either `as?`to safely convert or `as!` to force convert.
-You are going to find out how type casting is such a beautiful thing when it comes to grouping objets.
-You will find out in Part 2 of this course.
-I know you are excited, just bear with me for a second.
+In Part 2, you will find out how type casting is used to groups UI objects.
+I know you are excited.
 In our next lesson, we are going to deal with another `?` and `!`.
-It's going to be the last one, and you will no longer fear those red signs on the left.
+It's going to be the last one, and you will no longer have to fear those red signs on the left.
+Let's keep learning.

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
 You may see what my daily activity is like on Instagram.

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>